-Attached hereto as APPENDIX F is the Pennsylvania Turnpike 2012 Traffic and Revenue Forecast Study prepared by CDM Smith (formerly Wilbur Smith Associates) dated March 9, 2012 (the "2012 Traffic Study"), together with a "2013 bring down" letter developed by CDM Smith dated March 18, 2013 (the "2013Bring Down Letter") and a "2014 bring down" letter developed by CDM Smith dated February 27, 2014 (the "2014 Bring Down Letter" and collectively with the 2013 Bring Down Letter and the 2012 Traffic Study, the "Traffic Study").
+Attached hereto as APPENDIX F is the Pennsylvania Turnpike 2012 Traffic and Revenue Forecast Study prepared by CDM Smith (formerly Wilbur Smith Associates) dated March 9, 2012 (the "2012 Traffic Study"), together with a "bring down" letter developed by CDM Smith dated March 18, 2013 (the "2013 Bring Down Letter") and a "bring down" letter developed by CDM Smith dated February 27, 2014 (the "2014 Bring Down Letter" and collectively with the 2012 Traffic Study and the 2013 Bring Down Letter, the "Traffic Study").
 The Traffic Study, which should be reviewed in its entirety, updates the study conducted by Wilbur Smith Associates in January 2009, together with "bring down" letters developed by Wilbur Smith Associates in March 2010 and February 2011, updating forecasts developed in the January 2009 study.
-Total adjusted gross toll revenue is estimated to increase from \$780.8 million in Fiscal Year 2011-12 to \$3.6 billion by Fiscal Year 2040-41, representing 5.4% annualized growth.
-The 2014 Bring Down Letter revenue forecasts are slightly higher between Fiscal Year 2012-13 and Fiscal Year 2016-17 than reflected in the 2013 Bring Down Letter and the 2012 Traffic Study, due to actual toll increases that were greater than originally forecast, particularly with respect to cash customers versus E-ZPass customers.
-The 2014 Bring Down Letter projects lower revenues than the 2013 Bring Down Letter beginning in Fiscal Year 2017-18 based on an assumed higher rate of E-ZPass market share and its overall effect on the average toll rate of the System.
-As noted in the 2014 Bring Down Letter, lower economic growth was realized in 2013 than was previously forecast and current economic growth projections are lower for 2014 through 2016 than were previously forecast with the largest variance in 2014.
+Total adjusted gross toll revenue is estimated to increase from \$780.8 million in Fiscal Year 2011-2012 to \$3.6 billion by Fiscal Year 2040-41, representing 5.4% annualized growth.
+The 2014 Bring Down Letter revenue forecasts are slightly higher between Fiscal Year 2012-2013 and Fiscal Year 2016-2017 than reflected in the 2013 Bring Down Letter and the 2012 Traffic Study, due to actual toll increases that were greater than originally forecast, particularly with respect to cash customers versus E-ZPass customers.
+The 2014 Bring Down Letter projects lower revenues than the 2013 Bring Down Letter beginning in Fiscal Year 2017-2018 based on an assumed higher rate of E-ZPass market share and its overall effect on the average toll rate of the System.
+As noted in the 2014 Bring Down Letter, lower economic growth was realized in 2013 than was forecast and current economic growth projections are lower for 2014 through 2016 than were previously forecast with the largest variance in 2014.
 Beyond 2015, growth is assumed to be moderate.
-Traffic data for the Fiscal Year 2013-2014 indicates 6.2% increase in adjusted gross toll revenue, with an increase in traffic volume of 0.4%, as compared to the same period in Fiscal Year 2012-13.
-Economic conditions and gasoline price increases have impacted traffic volumes during Fiscal Year 2012-13 and 2013-14.
-Preliminary traffic data for the first three months of Fiscal Year 2014-2015 indicates a 7.6% revenue increase with an increase in volume of 1.5% compared to the same period in Fiscal Year 2013-2014.
-APPENDIX A, "THE PENNSYLVANIA TURNPIKE COMMISSION-CERTAIN FINANCIAL INFORMATION - Five-Year Financial History."
-The Traffic Study should be read in its entirety for a full description of the assumptions and methodologies used to develop such forecasts.
+Traffic data for Fiscal Year 2013-2014 indicates a 6.2% increase in adjusted gross toll revenue, with an increase in traffic volume of 0.4%, as compared to Fiscal Year 2012-2013.
+Economic conditions and gasoline price increases impacted traffic volumes during Fiscal Year 2012-2013 and 2013-2014.
+Preliminary unaudited traffic data for the first three months of Fiscal Year 2014-2015, ended August 31, 2014, indicates a 7.6% increase in adjusted gross toll revenue, with an increase in traffic volume of 1.5% as compared to the same period in Fiscal Year 2013-2014.
+See APPENDIX A, "THE PENNSYLVANIA TURNPIKE COMMISSION-CERTAIN FINANCIAL INFORMATION - Five-Year Financial History."
+Traffic Study should be read in its entirety for a full description of the assumptions and methodologies used to develop such forecasts.
 The Commission believes that it will have sufficient revenue to meet the debt, capital and operational obligations of the Commission in future years.
-See "CERTAIN RISK FACTORS" and APPENDIX F - "TRAFFIC AND REVENUE STUDY."
+See "CERTAIN RISK FACTORS" and APPENDIX F - "TRAFFIC AND REVENUE STUDY".